Do you immediately think of wine or beer on hearing the word “fermented”?

 Well, you might be missing a really tasty and healthy vegetables you can easily ferment at home which have nothing in common with the pickles you see on the shelves of your closest grocery store.

-This natural and ancient way of conserving food will make you enjoy all the crunchiness and freshness of your favorite vegetables.
+This natural and ancient way of preserving food will make you enjoy all the crunchiness and freshness of your favorite vegetables.
 As well as enhancing their nutrients bacteria can produce useful enzymes and vitamins and make minerals more easily absorbable by human body.
 Your intestinal flora will also thank you for that!

 Homemade fermentation is really easy and cheap.
 You just need: